What Is A Listing Agreement?

 An exclusive right-to-sell agreement is the most common type of listing agreement.
-This legally binding contract gives the agent the right to market the home, list the house on MLS, and receive a commission on the sale.
+This legally binding exclusive contract gives the agent the right to market the home, list the house on MLS and earn a commission on the sale.

 This type of contract offers the fewest options to the seller, but there are advantages to choosing this type of agreement.
-It increases the odds potential buyers will see your home since the agent will be able to devote their full resources toward selling the property.
+It increases the odds that potential buyers will see your home since the agent will devote their full resources to selling the property.

 How Do I Terminate A Listing Agreement?

-A listing agreement doesn’t cost anything, but rather, it outlines how much you’ll compensate your real estate agent for the sale of the property.
+A listing agreement doesn’t cost anything; rather, it outlines how much you’ll compensate your real estate agent for the sale of the property.

 A listing agreement will often include a Mediation and Dispute Clause.
-This type of clause states that if you and your real estate agent run into a dispute during the home-selling process, you’ll meet with an impartial third party to work it out.
-Any clauses that are included must be agreed up before the signing of the contract.
+This type of clause states that if you and your real estate agent run into a dispute during the home selling process, you’ll meet with an impartial third party to work it out.
+Any clauses that are included must be agreed upon before signing the contract.

 A listing agreement is valid from the date you sign it until the expiration date.
-The expiration date is determined by a variety of factors, including the real estate market and the homeowner's needs.
+The expiration date is determined by various factors, including the real estate market and the homeowner's needs.